 Today our team was strengthened by a second student from Stellenbosch University in South Africa.
 His name is Martinus Loots, studying Industrial Engineering.
 He’s a kind of person that hopes to do something of great significance and leave his mark.
-But Martinus is also enthusiastic about our project to Cool Down the Planet, especially when it would match student’s final year project topics or master’s thesis.
-Being an ambassador means that he’s very motivated to help us find suitable subjects for video projects in his country.
+But Martinus is also enthusiastic about our video project to Cool Down the Planet.
+Being a correspondent means that he’s very motivated to help us find suitable subjects for video projects in his country.
 We first asked him to answer some questions.

 Martinus, can you introduce yourself?